 ALTER TABLE table_name DROP COLUMN column_name;

-Suppose we want to remove the column “department” from our table because we intend on creating a new column later on that links an employee’s department to another table.
+Suppose we want to remove the column “department” from our table.
+We intend to create a new column later on that links an employee’s department to another table.
 We can remove this column using the following command:

 ALTER TABLE employees DROP COLUMN department;